JAYA the TRUST COACH

 • I'm deeply empathetic and attuned to other people's emotions

-• I'm comfortable with their suffering and love to meet them there
+• I'm fearlessly comfortable with their suffering and love to meet them there so that unnecessary suffering can be cleared out

 • Fours thrive in translating their personal struggles into some universal expression that touches other lives—which may sum up most of my work as the Trust Coach